Stichting-CROW/dashboarddeelmobiliteit-docs/src/content/docs/start/architecture.md

 [PostgreSQL](https://www.postgresql.org/) is used for persistent storage.
 The [PostGIS](https://postgis.net/) and [TimescaleDB](https://github.com/timescale/timescaledb) extensions are used for extending the capabilities of PostgreSQL with geographical and timeseries related functionality.

 ### Redis
-In memory database for volatile non-geography related data.
-[Redis](https://redis.io/)
+[Redis](https://redis.io/) is an in-memory database for volatile non-geography related data.

 ### Tile38
-In memory database for volatile geography related data.
-[Tile38](https://tile38.com/)
+[Tile38](https://tile38.com/) is an in-memory database for volatile geography related data.

 ## Data-services (importers and aggregators)

 ### importer
+Responsible for importing and processing all available vehicles every 30s into the dashboard.
+[Github](https://github.com/Stichting-CROW/dd-importer-v2)

 ### zone-stats-aggregator

-Counts the number of vehicles and rentals started and ended in every custom made zone every 5 minutes and stores it as timeseries data in PostgreSQL. [source code](https://github.com/Stichting-CROW/dd-zone-stats-aggregator)
+Counts the number of vehicles and rentals started and ended in every custom made zone every 5 minutes and stores it as timeseries data in PostgreSQL.
+[Github](https://github.com/Stichting-CROW/dd-zone-stats-aggregator)

 ### daily-report

+Aggregates number of vehicles in public space and number of trips made per day so it's quickly accessible for reporting and graphs.
+[Github](https://github.com/Stichting-CROW/dd-daily-report-aggregator)

 ### microhubs-controller

-Counts every 30s the number of vehicles in every microhub and decides if a microhubs should closed when reaching the maximum capacity. [source code](https://github.com/Stichting-CROW/dd-microhubs-controller)
+Counts every 30s the number of vehicles in every microhub and decides if a microhubs should closed when reaching the maximum capacity.
+[Github](https://github.com/Stichting-CROW/dd-microhubs-controller)

 ### od-matrix aggregator

+Aggregates trips to OD (origins / destination) matrices every hour.
+[Github](https://github.com/Stichting-CROW/dashboarddeelmobiliteit-od-matrix-aggregator)

 ## API-layer

 ### dashboard-api

+Main api, used for showing the main data of shared mobility in the dashboard.
+[Github](https://github.com/Stichting-CROW/dashboarddeelmobiliteit-api)

 ### admin-api

+admin-api is responsible for administrative tasks like creating new users, and new organisations.
+[Github](https://github.com/Stichting-CROW/dashboarddeelmobiliteit-api-admin)

 ### od-api

+The od-api is used for the origin destinations matrix functionality within the dashboard.
+[Github](https://github.com/Stichting-CROW/dashboarddeelmobiliteit-od-api)

 ### policy-api

 ## API-gateway

 ### FusionAuth

-Responsible for the authentication of users, authorization (what priviliges do every user have, and what data can a user is accessed) is handled by every individual API.
+Responsible for the authentication of users, authorization (what privileges do every user have, and what data can a user is accessed) is handled by every individual API.
 [FusionAuth](https://fusionauth.io/)

 ### Kong